Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 If you’re unsure how to clean it, researchers have proven that this is the best way to clean a bird feeder:

 Soak the feeder for a good 10 minutes in a diluted bleach solution for a period of one hour.
 Then put on gloves to scrub the feeder with a bottle brush.
-Allow to fully dry before hanging it up again.
+Allow to dry fully before hanging it up again.

 Note: It’s important to put on gloves when cleaning the feeder because it may contain bacteria that may be harmful to humans too!

-Then fill it up with fresh seed!
+Then fill it up with fresh seeds!

 19. Your Bird Feed is not Topped Up Regularly